Table of Contents (click to expand)

 Recommended Video for you:

-Following the meltdown at the Chernobyl Power Plant in Ukraine, which released over 100 radioactive elements into the environment, sunflowers were planted in droves to pull out the radioactive isotopes from the fallout-impacted sites – an approach based on the principle of phytoremediation, which employs the use of plants to cleanse the environment.
+Following the meltdown at the Chernobyl Power Plant in Ukraine, which released over 100 different radioactive isotopes into the environment, sunflowers were trialled at fallout-impacted sites to pull radioactive contaminants from the water and soil – an approach based on the principle of phytoremediation, which employs the use of plants to cleanse the environment.

-The Chernobyl sunflower project was born in 1994 when a New Jersey-based company planted sunflowers on a floating raft to absorb radioactive isotopes from the water.
-The test was carried out on a 75 m2 pond located at a distance of 1 km from the Chernobyl reactor.
+The Chernobyl sunflower project was born in 1996 when Phytotech, Inc., a New Jersey-based company, planted sunflowers on a floating raft to absorb radioactive isotopes from the water.
+The test was carried out on a small (~75 m2) pond located about a kilometre from the Chernobyl reactor.

-It was observed that the plants selectively absorbed radiocesium (137Cs) and radiostrontium (90Sr) from the water and results indicated that about 95% of the radionuclides had been cleared out in a span of only ten days.
+It was observed that the plants selectively absorbed radiocesium (137Cs) and radiostrontium (90Sr) from the water — peer-reviewed follow-ups put the removal at roughly 90% of the 137Cs and about 80% of the 90Sr over twelve days, with the plants swapped out every couple of days.
 While the majority of 137Cs stayed in the roots, most of the 90Sr had moved to the shoots.
-The sunflowers didn’t metabolize the radionuclides; they were incinerated and the radioactive waste was disposed of safely.
+The sunflowers didn’t metabolize the radionuclides; they were harvested and the radioactive biomass was disposed of safely.

 Cleaning Up With Sunflowers: The Hyperaccumulator